jav8319/kanbas-board/readme.md

 ## Description

-A kanban board where tasks can be moved between columns, data can be easily modify by editing the "initialData component"
+A kanban board where tasks can be moved between columns, data can be easily modify by editing the "initialData" component

 ## Installation